logicalparadox/oath/README.md

 code.
 For more information check out the very information Wikipedia article on [Futures and Promises](http://en.wikipedia.org/wiki/Futures_and_promises).

+## About version 0.2.x

+Version 0.2.x and the master branch represent a shift in oath's core fucus.
+Instead of providing helper functions for manipulating the result set and deep chaining, this version allows you to manipulate the result set directly, and provides helpers if this is to be done asyncronously.
+Docs coming shortly.

 ## Installation

 Oath is available for both server-side and the browser.